You've got a friend

 Some of my CD titles would include: You’ve got a friend.
 Lean on me.
 Bridge over troubled water - to name but a few.
 There are hundreds more.
 Songs in which we are encouraged to look for those we can help; to extend mercy to those in trouble, even if the trouble is of their own making; and to let our actions expand the vision of those social critics who would rather criticise, condemn, pontificate, or ignore people, rather than help them with their problems.

-When we listen to those kind of songs it is very easy to get caught up in the sentimentality of the lyrics and sit with our blanket and box of tissues and chocolates, oh and the wine, and wallow in our own despondency.
-And yet there is a stronger message which the songwriter wants us to appreciate and that is to physically reach out and extend the hand of Friendship.
+When we listen to songs it is very easy to get caught up in the sentimentality of the lyrics and sit with our blanket and box of tissues and chocolates, oh and the wine, and wallow in our own despondency.
+And yet there is a stronger message which the songwriter wants us to appreciate, and that is to physically reach out and extend the hand of Friendship.